Sneak25/Beginning-coding/README.md

 # Beginning-coding
-I am a beginner, hope that I can get help when I need
+I am a beginner, not sure how git works yet, hope that I can get help when I need